JoeyPearson822/ethereum-org-website/public/content/developers/docs/scaling/plasma/index.md

 Another problem with the plasma framework was [the inability to support the execution of Ethereum smart contracts](https://ethresear.ch/t/why-smart-contracts-are-not-feasible-on-plasma/2598/4).
 As a result, most implementations of Plasma were mostly built for simple payments or the exchange of ERC-20 tokens.

-Conversely, optimistic rollups, are compatible with the [Ethereum Virtual Machine](/developers/docs/evm/) and can run Ethereum-native [smart contracts](/developers/docs/smart-contracts/), making them a useful and _secure_ solution for scaling [decentralized applications](/developers/docs/dapps/).
+Conversely, optimistic rollups are compatible with the [Ethereum Virtual Machine](/developers/docs/evm/) and can run Ethereum-native [smart contracts](/developers/docs/smart-contracts/), making them a useful and _secure_ solution for scaling [decentralized applications](/developers/docs/dapps/).
 Similarly, plans are underway to [create a zero-knowledge implementation of the EVM (zkEVM)](https://ethresear.ch/t/a-zk-evm-specification/11549) that would allow ZK-rollups to process arbitrary logic and execute smart contracts.

 ### Data unavailability {#data-unavailability}